-During our year of volunteering with the National Park Service, we often found ourselves far from the convenience of a large grocery store.
-While there was good (and delicious!) produce available, it was understocked by comparison to what you will find in the stores found in larger communities.
-And what I had been accustomed to until we began our year of volunteering!
+While there was good (and delicious!) produce available, it was understocked by comparison to what you usually found in larger communities.
+And what I had been accustomed to, until we began our year of volunteering!
 But, honestly, it was the perfect time to get creative and continue to put together delicious, nutritious meals to enjoy.

-Now to be honest when I first threw this Crunchy Tangy Jimaca Waldorf Salad together, I really didn't know if it was going to taste good, or possibly not!
-But I also knew that often the sum of the parts is better together.
-So I knew that this would not go to waste, even if I had to eat it all myself to avoid waste.
+Now to be honest when I first threw this Crunchy Tangy Jicama Waldorf Salad together, I really didn't know if it was going to taste good, or not!
+But I also know that often the sum of the parts are often better together.
+So I knew that this would not go to waste, even if I had to eat it all by myself to avoid waste.

 In this salad, jicama takes the place of apples, so if you prefer a sweeter traditional Waldorf salad taste, feel free to use two tablespoons of sugar.
 I hope you give this Crunchy Tangy Jicama Waldorf Salad, a try.
 Another great way to get more vegetables in your meal plans!